ahmadmssm/iOS_Bootstrap/README.md

 43. Includes **SCLAlertView** awesone swift library.
 44. ViewPager (AKA : Segmented controller) as the one in Android 😁.
 45. Automated Contexts injection.
+46. Added UITabBar controller MVP base class.
+47. Updated the default configurations Class to use builder design pattern instead of static methods.
+48. Added a new network gneric completion handler in addition to the older ones.
+49.
-46. How to use and documentation + references.
+50. How to use and documentation + references.

 ## Upcoming features